DomiVesalius/ExamJam/doc/sprint3/deliverables/SR2.md

     -   Best: Learned how to work on the backend and to create endpoints
     -   Worst: Understanding how pagination worked for backend and frontend
 -   Abhinav Meda
-    -   Best: Adding the bookmark feature and finally contributing to the frontend React code
+    -   Best: Creating endpoints to retrieve the data we previously collected
-    -   Worst: Having to deal bugs related to React state
+    -   Worst: Reading TSOA documentation